 php_mt_seed is a PHP mt_rand() seed cracker.
 In the most trivial invocation mode, it finds possible seeds given the very first mt_rand() output after possible seeding with mt_srand().
 With advanced invocation modes, it is also able to match multiple, non-first, and/or inexact mt_rand() outputs to possible seed values.

-php_mt_seed is written in C with optional SIMD intrinsics (SSE2, SSE4.1/AVX, XOP, AVX2, AVX-512, as well as MIC) and OpenMP.
-On a modern quad-core CPU, it is able to search the full 32-bit seed space in under 1 minute.
-On second generation Xeon Phi, the search completes in 3 seconds.
+php_mt_seed uses attack-optimized reimplementations of PHP's mt_rand() algorithms.
+It is written in C with optional SIMD intrinsics (SSE2, SSE4.1/AVX, XOP, AVX2, AVX-512, as well as MIC) and OpenMP.
+On a modern quad-core CPU, it is able to search the full 32-bit seed space in under a minute.
+On second generation Xeon Phi, it does the same in 3 seconds.

-You may view the latest README file, which provides php_mt_seed usage examples, as well as benchmarks on a variety of systems (ranging from quad-core CPU to 16-core server and to Xeon Phi).
+You may view the latest README file, which explains php_mt_seed use cases, provides usage examples, and includes benchmarks on a variety of systems (ranging from quad-core CPU to 16-core server and to Xeon Phi).
 The README file is also included in the archive below.